 The Like Switch by Jack Schafer

 The author is an ex FBI agent specializing in behavior analysis and recruiting spies.
 Cool, huh?
-This books teaches how to make positive impressions on people and to read body language.
+This book teaches how to make positive impressions on people and to read body language.
 I thought the formula for making friends, which spies can use to gain someone’s confidence, was highly interesting.
 Use this knowledge for good, not evil, people.

 On the Wings of Prayer by Vianna and Guy Stibal